lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 <br>Lastly, of course, no list of why Chiang Mai caters so well to digital nomads would be complete without acknowledging the importance of great motherf\*\*\*ing WiFi.
 It's not optional, and [Chiang Mai's internet speeds](https://www.speedtest.net/global-index/thailand){: target="_blank"}&nbsp;and coverage are solid.

-In other nomad hotspots like Bali, coworking spaces offer the antidote to insfrastructure issues like power cuts and unreliable WiFi, but in Chiang Mai, you never have to worry.
+In other nomad hotspots like Bali, coworking spaces offer the antidote to infrastructure issues like power cuts and unreliable WiFi, but in Chiang Mai, you never have to worry.
 Thailand has an excellent telecom infrastructure and wherever you may wander, you won't be far from WiFi.

 It's available for free at nearly all accommodations, cafes, restaurants, massage shops, nail salons, and more.
 Cheap data-plans and extensive 4G coverage mean that your phone is always connected and can act as a WiFi hotspot too.